UniversalDependencies/docs/_2016-09-05--06-prague/features.md

     called personal) nouns.
 While it is not unusual that feature meaning slightly shifts across languages (e.g. plural means "more than one" in some languages and "more than two" in others), it will be more intuitive to divide the Polish nouns into `Hum`, `Nhum` and `Inan`.
 More importantly, there are languages (e.g. Yuwan, a Ryukyuan language) that only distinguish human vs. non-human, and the latter includes inanimates.
+    On the other hand, languages like Czech will keep their animate vs. inanimate two-way distinction.
-The precise meaning will thus remain language-specific, but more appropriate labels will now be available.
+    The precise meaning will thus remain
+    language-specific, but more appropriate labels will now be available.
 * [u-feat/Case]()
   * Add `Case=Equ` (equative, means "X-like", "similar to X", "same as X").
 It is already used in UD Turkish and it is also proposed in UniMorph.
   * Add `Case=Cmp` (comparative, means "than X").
 It occurs in Dravidian and Northeast-Caucasian languages; it is proposed in UniMorph.
-  * Add `Case=Avr` (aversive, means "fearing X").
-It is proposed in UniMorph.
-TO DO: where does it occur?
-  * TO DISCUSS: Add `Case=Prp` (proprietive, means "having X", it is a positive counterpart of abessive).
-It occurs in Australian languages; it is proposed in UniMorph.
-    But comitative is another case that could be viewed as counterpart of abessive.
-Can we conflate proprietive with comitative or do we have to distinguish them?
   * TO DISCUSS: Chinese "cases" Advb, Comp, Rel.
 * [u-feat/Degree]()
   * Add `Degree=Equ` (equative, means "as X as"; note that it marks the adjective and it is distinct from the equative case, which marks